 The pre-financing payment for the project is divided into three tranches.
 The amount of subsequent pre-financing payments increases with the progress of the implementation of the project.
-The indicated percentages of tranches are maximum and cannot be exceeded, therefore it is possible to set lower tranche values in justified cases.

 The initial pre-financing payment will be made by the Managing Authority after signing the Grant contract, on the basis of the first payment claim submitted by the Lead Partner together with all necessary documents: